mmoallemi99/moso-vue/README.md

 # Editing content
 You probably want to edit the content, if you want to copy the site and just change some stuff.

 In this Nuxt install, I'm getting my data from a [Strapi](https://strapijs.org) API with axios.
 These are fetched with URLs exposed from my own API which are not supplied, thus if you clone and compile, you'll get an error.
-I'm using a JSON-file named `./api.config.js`.
-This file contains the URLs I need for the content of my views in JSON-format.
-Look at [installation](#installation) on how to create your own.
-The example-file contains an example on the structure I'm using, which you (of course) aren't bound to use.
-If you want to use a different file than the config-file, then edit each view.
-There's an `import { object } from ('~/.api.config')`-line in them that you need to edit.
-Whether or not you want to keep the structure or the file format is up to you, but building the app *will* produce errors otherwise if you don't edit each view.
+As I'm hosting this site via [Netlify](https://netlify.com] I access environment variables set on Netlify.
+I'm then using a combination these environment variables inside `nuxt.config.js` and a config-file named `./api.config.js`.
+The latter file contains the same `process.env`-variables as in `nuxt.config.js`, but split up in per-page functions.
+There's an `import { object } from ('~/.api.config')`-line in each page that you need to edit if you use something else, or have other values.
+Whether or not you want to keep the structure or the file format is up to you, but building the app *will* produce errors otherwise if you don't edit each page.

 I might add something more elegant in the future.